 Existing land use in the vicinity of the mine site is generally characterised by agricultural land uses.
 Agricultural land uses include pasture for grazing and dryland cropping (principally grain production).
 There are several small old mine workings and mullock heaps scattered in the north-eastern corner of the mine site.
+Limited vegetation exists within Mining Lease 1770 and is concentrated along the northern boundary.

-Land use at the borefield (Figure 3) includes agriculture and road reserve.
+Land use at the borefield and surface water extraction infrastructure (Figure 3) includes agriculture and road reserve.
 Agricultural land uses include dryland cropping (principally grain production).